-Year 7 to Year 9 students take part in our Maths Pathway program, an innovative, personalised learning program designed to allow students to progress in mathematics as part of their usual class, but at their own pace.
+In Years 7 to 9, our Mathematics program is supported by Maths Pathway, an innovative, personalised learning program designed to allow students to progress in mathematics as part of their usual class.
 This means that students who are achieving at a high level can complete more advanced work, while those who need to consolidate some basic understandings work on these, both supported by their teacher.
-Essentially, the content of each class is tailor‐made to each students’ ability level, with the aim of challenging each student in a way that is appropriate to them.
+Essentially, the student learning in Mathematics tailor‐made to each students’ ability level, with the aim of challenging each student in a way that is appropriate to them.
 Following the success of this program, STILE has been introduced to our Year 7 science course instead of the traditional textbook which allows students to explore a particular topic that may be of interest to them despite it not being part of the curriculum for that specific year level.
 For students who experience ongoing difficulties, extra numeracy and literacy help is available.

 In Years 7 to 9 students can participate in our Immersion Program, designed to enable learning which is outside the boundaries of traditional subject‐based learning or 54 minute timetabled classes.
 Students are able to engage in six to eight‐week programs that emphasise a substantial investigation of an area, putting skill development to the fore.
 Available subjects range from Robotics, Active Citizenship and Crime and Punishment, to Game Development where students design and make their own video game using code, to Taking Off!, where students plan some travel within set parameters and explore geography, different cultures, creating budgets and working to timelines, and Urban Impact.
 This wide range of options allows students to choose subjects that are of interest to them and suit their own learning abilities.
 These Immersion Units help students to develop problem‐solving and inquiry skills which they can then apply when selecting their research questions in Year 9 In9uiry, where students take part in a city experience and rural experience.